-To transfer the knowledge learned from the outof-domain WISH corpus to other domains, our key insight is the following: while the content of wishes (e.g., "world peace") may not transfer across domains, the ways wishes are expressed (e.g., "I wish for ") may.
+Our focus, however, is on transferring the knowledge learned from the out-of-domain WISH corpus to other domains.
+The key insight is the following: while the content of wishes (e.g., "world peace") may not transfer across domains, the ways wishes are expressed (e.g., "I wish for ") may.
 We call these expressions wish templates.
 Our novel contribution is an unsupervised method for discovering candidate templates from the WISH corpus which, when applied to other target domains, improve wish detection in those domains.